Christa Ackroyd

-Christa Marion Ackroyd is an English journalist and broadcaster, best known as a former presenter for the regional TV news programmes Calendar (for ITV Yorkshire) and BBC Look North.
+Christa Marion Ackroyd is an English journalist and broadcaster, best known as a former presenter for the regional TV news programmes Calendar (for Yorkshire Television) and BBC Look North.

 Early life

 Ackroyd, whose father was a policeman, attended Hanson Girls' Grammar School (now Hanson Academy) from 1968 (which had moved to its new site in Five Lane Ends in 1967), which became the co-educational comprehensive Hanson School in 1972.

 Career

 Print and radio

 After leaving school, Ackroyd spent four years working for the Halifax Courier.
 She began her broadcasting career in the newsroom of commercial radio station Pennine Radio in Bradford (now The Pulse of West Yorkshire), where she led the station's coverage of the Yorkshire Ripper case.

 In 1981, she moved to neighbouring Radio Aire in Leeds, reading its first news bulletin on its opening day.
 In November 1982, she was appointed as the UK's first female radio news editor.
 Ackroyd was promoted as Radio Aire's programming controller in 1985, often presenting weekend shows and the station's flagship news programme, Radio Aire Reports.

 In 2014, Ackroyd was made patron of Radio Aire's Cash for Kids charity.